-Prospective faculty fellows are welcome to list up to 5 preferences for project proposals by October 31st.
+Prospective faculty fellows are welcome to list up to 3 preferences for project proposals by March 26, 2018.
 Your name will publicly appear online, to help us match you with interested students.
-Fellows will provide academic guidance and evaluate student work for at least one semester, and must be available to meet with project team at least once a month (either Tues, Wed, Thurs, or Fri afternoons) at our downtown campus, plus one additional pre-semester meeting of all faculty fellows.
+Fellows will provide academic guidance and evaluate student work for at least one semester, and must be available to meet with project team at least once a month (either Tuesday, Wednesday, or Thursday afternoons, or Wednesday evenings) at our downtown campus, plus one additional pre-semester meeting of all faculty fellows.
 (The Action Lab Director will supervise teams of students on a weekly basis.)
 Full-time or part-time faculty, advanced graduate students, or staff with subject or method expertise, from CCC, Trinity, or other institutions in the Hartford Consortium for Higher Education, are welcome to apply.
-The Action Lab will inform prospective fellows if they have been matched to a project team by early November, before students pre-register for the Spring 2018 semester.
+The Action Lab will inform prospective fellows if they have been matched to a project team by early April, before students pre-register for the Fall 2018 semester.
 Contact us if you have questions about the application process.

 15 Dollar Project: Students will learn about the $15 wage movement and explanations for why some employers in low-wage industries pay $15 starting wages.
 Then, working with Immanuel Congregational Church, students will identify employers in Hartford that choose to pay $15 an hour, even in low-wage industries, collecting testimonials and creating a website to tell their stories.

 For more information about the projects, see the full proposals below the application form.